m-sereno/ai-playlist-maker/README.md

 # AI Assisted Playlist Maker 🎵

 This is an AI Assisted Playlist Maker app powered by the [OpenAI API](https://platform.openai.com/docs/) and the [Spotify API](https://developer.spotify.com/documentation/web-api/).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-Check out the tutorial or follow the instructions below to get set up.
+Follow the instructions below to get set up.

 ## Setup